facebook/react/docs/docs/flux-todo-list.md

       case TodoConstants.TODO_DESTROY:
         destroy(action.id);
+        TodoStore.emitChange();
         break;

       // add more cases for other actionTypes, like TODO_UPDATE, etc.
     }

     return true; // No errors.
 Needed by promise in Dispatcher.